SteveBeckPersonal/TestDemoApp/readme.md

 ## Requirements

-- Sql Server has been set to use EF Core in Memory db
 - Visual Studio

 ## Setup

-- Ensure that the SQL Connection string in the appsettings files is set correctly to your instance of SQL.
+- Sql Server has been set to use EF Core in Memory db
 - The application can be launched by setting a multi startup of the Demo_Solution.csproj and the WeatherService.csproj
 - Contract testing will work if the appsettings files are updated accordingly.
 - Pactbroker can be changed in the appsettings.json of the provider test project.